szczurek-lab/amp-challenge-2027/README.md

 All of the above, plus:
 - Public GitHub repository with model weights, inference code, and usage docs
 - Permissive OSI-approved license (MIT, BSD-3-Clause, or Apache 2.0)
+- Uses **[`uv`](https://docs.astral.sh/uv/concepts/projects/init/#projects)** for dependency management (include `uv.lock` and a defined Python version)
-- Category entry points runnable via `uv run <entry-point>` generating the 50,000-member library and top-100 list
+- Category entry points runnable via `uv run <entry-point>` generating the 50,000-member library and top-100 list; any additional arguments must have defaults
 - Fixed default random seed (identical output on repeated runs)
 - Full training data disclosure; any non-public data must be released under a permissive license

+## Sequence Requirements

+Generated sequences must:

+- Use only the 20 standard proteinogenic amino acids (`ACDEFGHIKLMNPQRSTVWY`)
+- Be between 8 and 50 residues long
+- Be unique (no duplicates)
+- Be linear with free termini (no terminal modifications, including amidation)
+- Exclude noncanonical amino acids, stapled peptides, peptidomimetics, and chemically modified variants (lipidated, glycosylated, PEGylated, dendrimeric, etc.)

 ## Getting Started